yotamharnik/ST_Human_SI/README.md

 ## Prerequisites

-* RAW and intermediary input data files:
+* Download RAW and intermediary input data files:
+* Unpack DATA directory to the source directory of the main script.
 * Matlab R2023a

 ## Notes